schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

-# Using Intel 18.04/MPI on Hoffman2 Cluster
+# Using Intel MPI on Hoffman2 Cluster

 Intel MPI integrate with different compilers under different commands: